tusen-ai/naive-ui/vue3.md

   - [x] card 设定高度
   - [x] dropdown 手动定位有 bug，mousemoveoutside
   - [x] select menu loading
-  - [ ] refactor layout to make position work on first shot
+  - [x] refactor layout to make position work on first shot
-  - [ ] mention mention pending option not correct, sometimes it is not the first option
+  - [x] <del>mention mention pending option not correct, sometimes it is not the first option</del> In fact it's caused by mouse hover on item...
   - [x] code Deprecated as of 10.7.0. highlight(lang, code, ...args) has been deprecated.
   - [x] vdirs zindexable https://github.com/vuejs/vue-next/issues/3497
   - [x] collapse-item overflow